An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks

 Large Language Models (LLMs) and other automated techniques have been increasingly used to support software developers by generating software artifacts such as code snippets, patches, and comments.
 However, accurately assessing the correctness of these generated artifacts remains a significant challenge.
 On one hand, human evaluation provides high accuracy but is labor-intensive and lacks scalability.
-While test-based metrics (e.g., the widely used Pass@k) offer greater scalability, they still depend on the careful manual design of comprehensive test cases that capture edge scenarios.
-On the other hand, other existing automatic evaluation metrics are scalable and require minimal human effort, but they often fail to accurately reflect the actual correctness of generated software artifacts.
+On the other hand, many automatic evaluation metrics are scalable and require minimal human effort, but they often fail to accurately reflect the actual correctness of generated software artifacts.

 In this paper, we present \TOOL, the first evaluation metric for LLM-as-Ensemble-Judge specifically designed to accurately assess the correctness of generated software artifacts. \TOOL first defines five distinct evaluation strategies, each implemented as an independent judge.
-A dynamic team selection mechanism then identifies the most appropriate subset of judges to produce a final correctness score through ensembling.
-We evaluate \TOOL across a diverse set of software engineering (SE) benchmarks—including CoNaLa, Card2Code, HumanEval-X, APPS, APR-Assess, and Summary-Assess—which span three SE tasks: code generation, automated program repair, and code summarization.
-Experimental results demonstrate that \TOOL consistently achieves a higher correlation with human judgments, with improvements ranging from 5.9\% to 183.8\% over existing automatic metrics.
-Furthermore, \TOOL reaches agreement levels with human annotators that are comparable to inter-annotator agreement in code generation and program repair tasks.
-These findings underscore SWE-Judge's potential as a scalable and reliable alternative to human evaluation.
+A dynamic team selection mechanism then identifies the most appropriate subset of judges as a team to produce a final correctness score through ensembling.
+We evaluate \TOOL across a diverse set of software engineering (SE) benchmarks that span three popular SE tasks: code generation, automated program repair, and code summarization.
+Results demonstrate that \TOOL consistently achieves a higher correlation with human judgments, with improvements ranging from 29.6\%–140.8\% over existing automatic metrics. \TOOL reaches agreement levels with human annotators that are close to inter-annotator agreement in code generation and program repair.
+These findings underscore SE-Jury's potential as a scalable and reliable alternative to human evaluation in these SE tasks.